 You are a business owner looking at reports from your SEO vendor and they show you a list of 100 keywords that you rank #1 for.
 You feel good!

-But you want to know that your SEO vendor isn’t selling you a feel-good story.
+You want to know that your SEO vendor isn’t selling you a feel-good story.
 Lets face it, most of those fancy reports don’t tell you anything actionable anyway – they are just pretty and somehow leave you with a warm and fuzzy feeling.
 But business decisions should not be based on “fuzzy feelings”.
 So lets cut through the crap.

 - The truth is, those reports are just telling you what you want to hear, showing you what you want to see.